Information for Trainees

 - Advanced Training assists in the refinement of the skills of the director and the application of these in personal and professional settings.
 Advanced trainees are expected to complete reading, writing and peer group activities.
 Advanced trainees are also expected to join AANZPA and to seek supervision for the application of psychodrama in their work settings.

-Nelson WPTI will create multi-level training groups that will be responsive to the training needs of all participating trainees.
+- ExLD Nelson will create multi-level training groups that will be responsive to the training needs of all participating trainees.

 Trainees are expected to develop an annual training plan in consultation with the Institute training staff.
-New trainees will develop a training plan in their initial meeting with WPTI staff.
+New trainees will develop a training plan in their initial meeting with a staff trainer with the Centre for Experiential Learning and Development (ExLD Nelson).

-Trainees who are re-enrolling will update their training plan each year in relationship with WPTI staff.
+Trainees who are re-enrolling will update their training plan each year in consultation with an ExLD Nelson staff trainer.

 Curriculum and Accreditation